Optometry Care Residency

 Resident Coordinator

 Dr. Schafers graduated from the University of Missouri –St. Louis College of Optometry in 2016.
-After graduation she completed her residency training in primary care at the St. Louis VA Medical Center in 2017.
-She serves as adjunct faculty at the UMSL College of Optometry and was the externship coordinator at the St. Louis VA from 2018 to 2019.
+After graduation, she completed her residency training in primary care at the St. Louis VA Medical Center in 2017.
+She serves as adjunct faculty at the UMSL College of Optometry and was the externship coordinator before becoming the residency coordinator in 2019.
 She became a Fellow in the American Academy of Optometry in 2019.
 Dr. Schafers is a member of the American Optometric Association, National Association of VA Optometrists, Armed Forces Optometric Society, Missouri Optometry Association, and St. Louis Optometric Society.
-She serves on the membership committee of the Armed Forces Optometric Society.
+She currently serves on the board of the St. Louis Optomeric Society as the Immediate Past President.

 Externship Coordinator